A System-Level Analysis of Conference Peer Review

-For our theoretical results, unless otherwise specified, we assume that review signals are informative.
-It is well known that a wide class of commonly used distributions --- including the Gaussian, Beta, and Exponential distributions --- have monotone likelihood ratios \cite{karlin:rubin,karlin1956theory}.
+It is well known that a wide class of commonly used distributions --- including the Gaussian, Beta, and Exponential distributions --- have monotone likelihood ratios \citep{karlin:rubin,karlin1956theory}.

 For some of our results, we assume that the authors perfectly observe $\Qual$, the paper's quality.
 This model has the advantage of being analytically tractable, because the authors do not learn new information from the reviews.
 We call such authors \emph{noiseless}.
 For other results, we consider \emph{noisy} authors, who themselves only assess their papers' qualities approximately.
-In this case, we assume that authors have noisy signals $\AuthSig$, which, similar to the conference's signals, are drawn according to some informative distribution $\AuthSigDist[q]$ for a paper of quality $q$.
+In this case, we assume that authors have noisy signals $\AuthSig$, which, similar to the conference's signals, are drawn according to some distribution $\AuthSigDist[q]$ for a paper of quality $q$Since our theoretical results are primarily derived in the noiseless setting, we do not impose any specific assumptions on the distribution of author noise.
+Instead, we investigate its effect through agent-based model simulations, using noise rates estimated from real data.
 The author's signal is independent of the conference's signals conditioned on $\Qual$.
 Noisy authors will update their beliefs about their papers' qualities based on the reviews in a Bayesian way.